 Project Config

-Project configuration lives in .mdp/project.json.
-This file is the sole source of truth for a project at runtime — no merging, no fallbacks.
+The settings file is the sole source of truth for schema validation at runtime — no merging, no fallbacks.
 It is written once at project creation from a preset, with CLI flag overrides applied on top.

-Below is the full project.json generated by the default software preset.
+Below is the full settings.json generated by the default software preset.
 Every field is shown with its real default value:

 {